-Happily, my fiancé and I feel great about the direction we ended up taking.
-We are now deep into the really fun choices, such as music, flowers, and menus.
+Happily, my fiancé and I felt great about the direction we ended up taking.
+We were then deep into the really fun choices, such as music, flowers, and menus.
 Since I love all things printed, the invitations are one of my favorite parts of any wedding.
-Most pressing at the moment is our invitation design and wording, both of which require more thought than couples may at first realize.
+Most pressing was our wedding invitation wording and design, both of which require more thought than couples may at first realize.

 Wording choice will reflect the formality of your wedding, as well as your personality.
 “Mr. and Mrs. Peter L. Post request the honour of your presence...” sets a different tone than “With joy in their hearts, Anna and Matt hope you will join them…” There is no right or wrong choice in terms of wedding etiquette.
 Just be sure that all of the important information is there: the names of the couple getting married, the host(s) if different, the date and time, location, any reception information, contact information, and an RSVP deadline.

 What should not appear on your wedding invitation: wedding registry information.
 This information is spread by word of mouth or via the couple’s wedding website.

 The return address on the wedding invitation indicates where gifts and replies should be sent (usually the host’s address).
 It may also be the couple’s, even if they aren’t paying, to avoid having to re-ship gifts if they don’t live near the hosting parents.